Dean Edell: Websites

 In 1999, Edell launched the aforementioned HealthCentral, a website featuring both personally authored content and general health-related information with the mission of "becoming your favorite consumer health information service."
 Edell lost his ownership position in this company when it filed for bankruptcy in 2001.
 The site is now owned and operated by Washington, D.C.–based The HealthCentral Network.
 The site no longer publishes new content by Edell, though his advice column and articles that predate the bankruptcy are featured prominently.

 Awards

 Edell has won media awards for his work, including the C. Everett Koop Media Award, the Edward R. Murrow Award, a national Emmy, the American Cancer Society Recognition Award, and the American Heart Association Award.
 In August 2011 Dr. Edell was honored by The Independent Investigations Group with an 'Iggie' award for promoting science and critical thinking in mainstream media.

-In 1996 the Committee for Skeptical Inquiry (CSICOP) presented Edell with the Public Education in Science Award.
+In 1996, the Committee for Skeptical Inquiry presented Edell with the Public Education in Science Award.